Is your client a profit vampire?

 - Take more time to think through your pricing strategy.
 How can you optimise your profitability by pricing better?
 Price is one of the most critical areas to affect profitability.
 When I work through with my agency clients how best they can price more strategically we often identify ten or more different techniques they need to consider.

 - Recognise that your price today is not just a price for today.
 It will have long term implications especially with that specific client.
 If you get your price wrong today it will have a major influence on the price you can charge that same client next year and the year after.

-- Ensure the team appreciate the importance of profitability and the implications of what impacts it, and are not just focused on topline revenue.
+- Ensure the team appreciate the importance of profitability and the implications of what impacts it, so that they are not just focused on the topline revenue.
 Is your team incentivised on gross revenue or profitability?